MODELS OF THERAPY

 ACT CORE SESSIONS

-Our ACT CORE consists of ten (12) sessions - ten (10) weekly 3h meetings, a one month booster, and a three month booster.
+Our ACT CORE consists of twelve (12) sessions - ten (10) weekly 3h meetings, a one month booster, and a three month booster.
 Participants must commit to the whole course of therapy.

 *Admission to ACT CORE requires an initial assessment conducted by Dr. L. Kirkpatrick or Dr. E. A. Wilson.